Bounty WriteupHow to resolve HTB Bounty

 With this we can read our root flag.

-We learned on this challenge a vulnerability with the web.config file, to always check the architecture when we access as an user on a machine and to use some of the meterpreter commands.
+On this challenge, we learned there was a vulnerability with the web.config file.
+We also learned to always check the architecture when we access a machine as a user, and how to use some of the meterpreter commands.

 Systems Engineer, Security+